gamesfreak26/CS50-Problems/README.md

 These are my attempts at the CS50 Problems.
 You can find the OpenCourseWare notes [here](https://cs50.harvard.edu/x/2021/)

+C is not a language that I'm fully comfortable with.
+Feel free to reach out if you

 ## Problems attempted

 ### Week 1